pattonsgirl/CEG2350/docs/Topics/01-Essentials.md

 - Hidden files and folders will have a `.` in front of the name.
 Ex, `.bashrc`
 - The shell is case sensitive.
 Upper and lowercase matter
 - If a file or directory name has spaces or special characters, you may need to use quotes (`"` or `'`) around the name
+- Putting a hashtag `#` in front of the command will make it a comment.

 For your OS and Linux OSes, you should know the general structure and purpose behind how the OS is organized on the filesystem:
 - [Linux Directory Structure - Linux Handbook](https://linuxhandbook.com/linux-directory-structure/)